 1. Take Packed Lunches

-Take leftovers from a dinner you’ve whipped up the night before, or make yourself a sandwich with a few basic ingredients.
-Make sure it’s filling, especially if you’ll be traipsing around churches or ruins.
+Take leftovers from a dinner you’ve whipped up in the hostel kitchen the night before, or make yourself a sandwich with a few basic ingredients.
+Make sure it’s filling, especially if you’ll be traipsing around churches or ruins all day!

 The idea that eating out might be cheaper than cooking your own food might be a foreign one to some of you, but in many countries, the high prices in supermarkets and low prices of street food might mean you end up spending far more if you try the DIY approach and cook in your hostel.

 This varies a lot from place to place, so try and figure out what the best approach is within a few days of arriving somewhere new.